Cyberdog90/ppm2png/README.md

 # ppm2png

-ppm2png is simple image converter.
+ppm2png is a simple image converter.
 you run a main.py, then it is generated a png format image.